17 Wording Examples for Your Wedding RSVP Cards

-Your wedding RSVP card wording can be straight-laced and formal or creative and funny.
-No matter what theme you choose, there are a few pieces of information you must include.
+Depending on your personal taste, the wedding RSVP wording can be straight-laced and formal, or you can keep things light with creative or funny phrasing.
+No matter which route you choose, there are a few essential things your RSVP cards should include.

 - RSVP by the Twentieth of June